Average Ford F-150 insurance rates

-The average cost of auto insurance for a Ford F-150 is $157 a month — or $1,884 a year, which is roughly $500 above the national average of $1,318.
-That being said, your actual cost might be different, as the price of auto insurance is influenced by a number of driver, location and vehicle-specific factors.
+The average cost of auto insurance for a Ford F-150 is $157 a month or $1,884 a year, which is roughly $500 above the national average of $1,318.
+Your actual cost might be different, as the price of auto insurance is influenced by a number of driver, location and vehicle-specific factors.

 Auto insurance can be expensive if you don’t know what to look for.
 And besides, nobody likes paying for something they hope to never use.
 But the reality is that auto insurance is mandatory in almost every state, not to mention that the right coverage can provide peace of mind and protection that you can’t get anywhere else.
 So while you can’t avoid buying coverage, there are ways you can reduce the cost.
 Here are a few factors to consider when comparing your options.